StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 > it will reset the CPU affinity and you will need to run the script again with ./performancetweak.sh to solve this
 > continue reading to modify the init.d script of SQM

-To solve the problem above we will need to modify sqm's init.d with
+To solve the problem above we will need to modify sqm's init.d so that it starts the /root/performancetweak.sh script each time a change is made in sqm.
+To begin...

 ```
 nano /etc/init.d/sqm